 Just 5 ingredients for this ultra-smooth and delectable lime filling with a hint of tequila.

-- Sweetened condensed milk: it's a must ingredient and can't be substituted.
-Use the regular type, such as Carnation condensed milk or Eagle Brand sweetened condensed milk, not unsweetened or evaporated milk.
+- Sweetened condensed milk: is a must ingredient and can't be substituted.
+Use the regular type not unsweetened or evaporated milk.

 - Limes: I use the small green limes that are easy to find, called Persian limes.
-Originally this pie was made with key lime juice, but the fruit is not easily available and it's usually bottled.
+Originally this pie was made with key lime juice, but the fruit is not easily available and is usually bottled.
 I'd rather use fresh lime juice and not use key limes.
-But that's me.

 - Tequila: any tequila you normally use is fine for this margarita pie recipe.
-I like Jose Cuervo gold tequila.
+I like gold tequila.

 - Egg yolks: from fresh, large eggs.